stared/science-based-games-list/README.md

 # Science-based games

-Here is a collaborative notepad with educational/science games.
+Here is a collaborative notepad with educational/science games, i.e. games thar are:

-Two parts are crucial:

 * capturing parts of a real scientific phenomena,
-* actually playable (you can play for fun, not *for classroom only*).
+* actually playable (you can play them for fun, not ones from the *"for classroom only"* category).

-Started by [Piotr Migdał](http://p.migdal.pl/) (the author of [Quantum Game with Photons](http://quantumgame.io/)), everyone is welcomed to contribute!
+This list was started by [Piotr Migdał](http://p.migdal.pl/) (the author of [Quantum Game with Photons](http://quantumgame.io/)), everyone is welcomed to contribute!
+(The easiest way is to edit this file, commit and create a Pull Request.)

 ## Games